To All the Fatherless Women on Father's Day

 To tell you the truth, the sentiment leaves me cold.
 I like the idea of drawing our own power from the terrible wounding of childhood; I do not like the idea of forgiveness.
 To hell with forgiveness.

-Jonetta Rose Barras provides a racial focus, talking about the black woman's struggle with fatherlessness in Whatever Happened to Daddy's Little Girl A review of Barras's book can be read here.
+Jonetta Rose Barras provides a racial focus, talking about the black woman's struggle with fatherlessness in Whatever Happened to Daddy's Little Girl.

 So, it's probably a good idea to check out the advice available.
 Become aware of those fairly typical behaviors found in the fatherless daughter.
 Work to heal them, and to correct any behaviors that can be causing you further harm.
 Get help if you need it.
 You are worthy of being happy, whatever that takes.

 We are an army of wounded women, but we are also survivors.
 We might carry our wounds like shrapnel, but we can move through these experiences and gain a lot of strength and wisdom.
 Shift your perspective away from what you didn't get, try seeing how your own strengths developed to make you unique and strong.
 Be proud of the strength that rose up within you as a guide; be compassionate about the frailties you carry as you work to heal them.
+Understand it is a life-long process.
 As for gratitude or forgiveness for the father who created the wound -- no way.
 I'm not grateful that my father was too much of a narcissist to care for anyone beside himself.
 I don't forgive his cruelty or coldness, his judgmental perfectionism, his emotional absence.
-Fathers like this don't deserve anything but condemnation and shame, not just on Father's Day, but every day of their lives.
+Fathers like this don't deserve anything but condemnation and shame, not just on Father's Day, but every day of their lives, and beyond.

 Comments